 - Transition of sexual assault task force to ongoing Title IX advisory group.

-- Public Safety – Trained sexual assault investigators from the Department of Public Safety work in conjunction with a trained independent investigator on Title IX cases.
+- Public Safety – Trained sexual assault investigators from the Office of Public Safety work in conjunction with a trained independent investigator on Title IX cases.

 - Revision of community standards procedures to lessen the burden on complainants while assuring fairness for all (see Section VII of the Sexual Misconduct or Relationship Violence Policy).